• Skip to primary navigation

 Its rich, earthy flavor and versatile cooking properties make it popular in many cuisines.

-The vibrant purple color is due to anthocyanins, beneficial antioxidants.
+The bright purple color is due to anthocyanins, beneficial antioxidants.

 When cooked, it's creamy and absorbs flavors.